PaulDavydov/Obsidian-Vault/Answering Java Questions.md

 - 11.What is the purpose of the sleep() method in Java?
 - 12.What is the difference between wait() and sleep() in Java?
 - 13.What is the difference between notify() and notifyAll() in Java?

+a bean is the backbone of waht spring is.
+Essentially it contains a recipe for creating an actual instance of a class.
+It helps with dependency injectsion.
+Maintined by the IoC container
+IoC container is the dependency injection, it essentially jelps objects define their dependencies, that is, the other objects they work with.
+The container then injects the dependencies whenever the bean is created.